“Life is like riding a bicycle. To keep your balance, you must keep moving.”

 Money was becoming increasingly short in our household in1963 and ’64, but I recall a deal cut with my always-generous dad: 50-50 for the Gitane Parliament, not quite the base model, but in range at about $85.
 And the Saturday after 7th grade ended, in early June 1964, a dark orange Gitane was mine, and it was pure joy.
 Fifty years later, a ride on what we now call a “road bike” – light, nimble, good gears, skinny tires – still makes me smile.
 And every year in between, through a lifetime, I’ve enjoyed the ride.

-Regardless of the ride, the 50 years on skinny tires have produced some interesting moments and memorable times.
+Regardless of the ride, the 55 years on skinny tires (and some wider when traveling) have produced some interesting moments and memorable times.
 How to capture them?
 Ten vignettes didn’t seem right, and narrowing the wide experience on the saddle to that few would have been hard.
-So, dear reader, here are 50 little accounts, one from each year since that warm Saturday in June 1964.
+So, dear reader, here are 55 little accounts, one from each year since that warm Saturday in June 1964.
 Strictly speaking, most but not all of these rides were on skinny-tire bikes.

 1964: Two weeks after getting the bike, we joined an American Youth Hostels weekend trip, a one-way, 58-mile ride up the Gunflint Trail, from Grand Marais on Lake Superior to a spartan hostel at Gunflint Lake on the Canadian border.
 A good workout.
 I can still taste the hamburgers served at dinner.
 1965: A longer AYH tour that summer, from Chicago to Washington Island at the tip of the long peninsula that juts into Lake Michigan north of Green Bay.
 Some hard rides, some rain, and a big sense of achievement, covering 500 miles in a week or so.
 1966: On Sunday, June 12, Greg Paske and I caddied 18 holes at the Edina Country Club, finishing at noon.
 Rode to the airport (MSP), and with earnings and a bit more bought $10.50 round-trips to Rochester, 72 miles south.
 Down on a 727, back on a turboprop Electra.
 A lifetime of flight began with a bike ride.
 1967: The plane bug bit, and that summer we rode to the airport almost every day.
 Had a flat one afternoon just after starting home (it was about nine miles); wheeled into a general-aviation hangar (security was way different then), politely asked for help, and Warren Hartzell (yes, I still remember his name) patched the tire and got us on our way.
 1968: I was always good as a builder of plastic scale models.
 Cars became planes, and I soon had built a little business selling 727s painted in Northwest Airlines colors to pilots and stewardesses all across the system.
 We only had one car, so much of my material sourcing was on the bike, riding a few miles south to the Southdale mall to buy kits, paint, and glue.